ndrscalia/asciify-them/tests/README.md

-# Tests for Asciify
+# Tests for asciify

-This directory contains the test suite for the asciify package.
+This directory contains the test suite for the `asciify` package.
+Disclaimer: this test suite has been created with the aid of claude-code and then revised by the software's author.

 ## Test Structure